 So far, the bill has paid out more than $30 billion in financial aid to veterans.
-Visit the website of the U.S Department of Veterans Affairs to see the current payment rates under the bill.
+Visit the U.S Department of Veterans Affairs website to see the current payment rates under the bill.

-Sometimes, the tuition and fee costs of a for-profit private B-school may exceed the amounts provided under the post-9/11 G.I Bill.
+Sometimes, a for-profit private B-school’s tuition and fee costs may exceed the amounts provided under the Post-9/11 G.I Bill.
 In this case, a component of the bill – known as the Yellow Ribbon Program – can make additional funds available for your MBA program.
-You are eligible for benefits under this program if you have served an aggregate of 36 months in active duty after September 10, 2001 or you were honorably discharged from active duty owing to disability and you served 30 continuous days after September 10, 2001.
+You are eligible for benefits under this program if you have served an aggregate of 36 months in active duty after September 10, 2001.
+You were honorably discharged from active duty due to disability, and you served 30 continuous days after September 10, 2001.

 Special Chapter on Funding for International Students

 If you are an international student looking to pursue an online MBA program from an American university, you will have to think about how much the degree will cost you.
-It is important that you start looking at financing options well in advance and keep track of all payment due dates.
+You must start looking at financing options well in advance and keep track of all payment due dates.
 Here is a look at some financing solutions you can explore.

 Universities reserve a major portion of their financial assistance for citizens.
-The only way to understand the kind of assistance provided to international students is to talk to the university’s office for international students.
-It is important to have this conversation early on so that you can refine your list of potential B-schools according to your financial circumstances.
+The only way to understand the kind of assistance provided to international students is to talk to the university’s office.
+It is important to have this conversation early on to refine your potential B-schools list according to your financial circumstances.

-International students are not eligible for federal student loans, but the government does offer limited financial assistance to eligible students from certain countries.
-For more information, contact the Agency for International Development, U.S Department of State, and your embassy.
+International students are not eligible for federal student loans, but the government offers limited financial assistance to eligible students from certain countries.
+For more information, contact the Agency for International Development, the U.S Department of State, and your embassy.

 A bank loan in your country

-Private loans are a popular option among international students.
+Private loans are a popular option for international students.
 Shop around and do your homework before zeroing in on a private loan.
 Some of the questions you want to ask the lender are: